"No believer in Christ... can avoid this supreme duty:

-Come and See is a four-day visit to Big Woods, the mission base of Family Missions Company in Abbeville, Louisiana.
-During your Come and See, you will participate in the life of the FMC community and learn more about living as a full-time Catholic missionary with Family Missions Company.
-You will have an opportunity to meet and fellowship with the Directors of FMC and other FMC missionaries as you discern your potential missionary vocation.
+The Come & See is five days and four nights spent at the mission base of Family Missions Company in Abbeville, Louisiana.
+During the Come & See, applicants will learn more about living as a full-time Catholic foreign missionary with Family Missions Company.
+Applicants will meet and fellowship with the Directors of FMC and other FMC missionaries as they discern their missionary vocation.
 Children are most welcome!